Comprehensive guides

 You can also make a proportional assortment (for example, 100 cigarettes + 25 cigars + 125g of tobacco).

-Important These deductibles only apply to people who 18 years and older.
+Important These exemptions only apply to people who 18 years and older.

 Alcohol: permitted quantities